omeatai/My-Tutorials/README.md

 <details>
   <summary>182. useCallback Hook</summary>
-useCallback provides a memorized function.<br>
+useCallback provides a memoized function.<br>
 useCallback is usually used when a function is used within a dependency array.<br>
 The 'sum' function makes the dependencies of useEffect Hook change on every render.
 Move it inside the useEffect callback.
 Alternatively, wrap the definition of 'sum' in its own useCallback() Hook.<br>

-Input.js -

 Example 1: